 The option to select Custom Date Ranges gives you more freedom in your reporting capabilities.

-For larger enterprises that operate on a fiscal calendar, you’ll be able to visualize all of your business data based on your fiscal calendar.
+- Fiscal Calendars: For larger enterprises that operate on a fiscal calendar, you’ll be able to visualize all of your business data based on your fiscal calendar.
 Setting your own fiscal calendar requires the Business plan.

-Additional options for comparison periods to see % change in your performance
+Options for comparison periods to see % change in your performance